 This monograph was assembled through the work of contributing editors from 11 SEER registries and the SEER staff.
 It was published in 1999 by the Surveillance Research Program of the NCI.
 The monograph is provided in PDF format.
-You may also order a printed copy of the book.

 Download the Report

 Prostate Cancer Trends, 1973-1995 monograph (PDF, 206 KB)

 Stanford JL, Stephenson RA, Coyle LM, Cerhan J, Correa R, Eley JW, Gilliland F, Hankey B, Kolonel LN, Kosary C, Ross R, Severson R, West D. Prostate Cancer Trends 1973-1995, SEER Program, National Cancer Institute.
 NIH Pub.
 No. 99-4543.
 Bethesda, MD, 1999.

 All material in this report is in the public domain and may be reproduced or copied without permission; citation as to source, however, is appreciated.